-The wall units vary in size, but most are about 12 inches by 32 inches by 9 inches, so you’ll need to make sure you have at least 3 feet of space available for your mini-split (6).
+The wall units vary in size, but most are about 12 inches by 32 inches by 9 inches, so you’ll need to make sure you have at least 3 feet of space available for your mini split (5).

 Can you put a mini split anywhere?

 Not exactly!
-Mini-splits need to be installed in a location where they can be properly connected to the main compressor unit.
-They’re usually installed at least 6’ off the ground, although there are floor units available as well.
-And mini-splits should be installed in an area where they won’t be exposed to direct sunlight, as this can cause the unit to overheat.
+Mini splits need to be installed in a location where they can be properly connected to the main compressor unit.
+They’re usually installed at least 6’ off the ground, although floor units are available as well.
+And mini splits should be installed in an area where they won’t be exposed to direct sunlight, as this can cause the unit to overheat.

-Have more mini-split AC questions?
+Have more mini split questions?
 Talk to Sealed.
 We’re the experts.

 Sealed can help you determine if mini-split AC is a good option for your home, and not only that, we also manage the entire customized installation project from start to finish and stay accountable to the results.

 We help homeowners create a better-feeling, more comfortable, less-wasteful home at no upfront cost.
 (If your home qualifies.
-Take our quick quiz to find out.)
+Answer our quick questionnaire to find out.)